signalfire/northcoders-news-backend/README.md

 ```
 ...which checks that the body of the request has the key *topics*, that *topics* is an array, that the length of *topics* is equal to the length of the number of of topic documents created *topicDocs*, the the first item in the *topics* array is an object, that the object has the required keys and that the first item returned by the api - *topics[0]* has the same title as the first item in the created *topicDocs*.

-## Deployment

-To install on a live environment upload (or reclone) the files which make up this project to a web accessible directory and run *npm install*

-To seed the data to a production mongo installation (or just one you are "pretending" is production) ensure config details inside config file are correct and then run *npm run seed:production* to install data.

-For example to deploy to heroku and use mLabs mongo addon...

-1. Run the command *heroku create <name>* where *<name>* is what you want to call your app
-2. You will now - if you run *git remote* - see heroku listed as a remote
-3. Follow instructions at https://elements.heroku.com/addons/mongolab in order to install the mlabs mongo add on...in brief this should be command *heroku addons:create mongolab:sandbox*
-4. In config variables on heroku web interface copy the created MONGODB_URI variable and create a new variable called DB_URL, pasting in the mongo connection string.
-You can safely delete the existing MONGODB_URI.
-5. Update your local config file (config/index.js) production DB_URL with above MONGODB_URI value provided by mlabs/heroku.
-6. If you want to seed local data to the "production" database run (locally) the command *npm run seed:production*
-7. When ready push the local files to heroku by *git push heroku master*.
-8. Heroku will run its build and the app should be available at the url chosen.

 ## Built With

 * [Express](https://expressjs.com)